George Burns (first baseman): Career

 Back with Cleveland, Burns hit over .300 in each of the next four seasons and was regularly among the league leaders in doubles.
+On June 19, 1924, Burns went 6-for-6 against the Detroit Tigers, the Indians winning 16-5.
+He recorded 3 doubles in the game.
 In 1926 he broke Speaker's 1923 major league mark of 59 doubles; his record was broken in 1931 by Earl Webb, though Burns still retains a share of the mark for right-handed hitters, along with Joe Medwick.
 Burns also led the league in hits (216) for the second time, and was second in the league in runs batted in (RBIs), behind Babe Ruth.
 For his accomplishments that year he was named the MVP, becoming the first Cleveland player to be so honored, and in May 1927 he was presented with an automobile and a silver bat containing $1,150 during a day honoring him.
 In 1928 he broke Stuffy McInnis's AL record of 1,608 games at first base, though Joe Judge passed him later that year; his AL mark for right-handed players was broken in 1940 by Jimmie Foxx, and he still trails only Foxx and George Scott in league history.

 After being sent to the New York Yankees in late 1928, Burns appeared in only 13 games for the team before rejoining the Athletics in 1929.
 He ended his career with an unusual pinch-hitting appearance in the 1929 World Series, in which he won his second championship.
 In the fourth game, he was sent in to bat for the pitcher with the Athletics down 8–3, and was retired twice in a 10-run inning that resulted in a victory.
 In his 16-season career, Burns hit 72 home runs with 954 RBIs in 1866 games played.
 With 2,018 hits, he then trailed only Nap Lajoie (2,523) and Harry Heilmann (2,499) in AL history among right-handed hitters; his 444 career doubles ranked eighth in major league history among right-handers, and fifth among all AL players.
 With 110 times being hit by a pitch, he ranked second in the AL to Kid Elberfeld.

 Following his major league career he played for five seasons in the Pacific Coast League, leading the league in RBIs in 1932, and managed in the minors until 1939.
 He left baseball to become a deputy sheriff in the Seattle area (King County) until his retirement in 1967.

 Burns died in early 1978 at Evergreen Hospital in Kirkland at age 84, and was buried at Calvary Cemetery in Seattle.